An advanced MBCT teacher training, qualifying for the UCSD Certification Pathway

 Registration will be limited to 40 participants for this advanced training in order to provide an environment that promotes in depth learning in an atmosphere of intimacy and shared experience.

 At the completion of this training, the participants should be able to:

 - define the components and characteristics of inquiry

-- guide inquiry from one’s own mindful observation of personal present moment experience with greater confidence
+- demonstrate and lead inquiry from one’s own mindful observation of personal present moment experience with greater confidence

 - recognize and articulate MBCT session themes and teaching points

 - while facilitating inquiry, demonstrate increased proficiency in embodying a receptive, equanimous present moment observation without using it to further develop personal narrative

 - describe how mindfulness offers the opportunity to cultivate a different relationship to mood states and modes of mind that contribute to depression and anxiety.

 This 5-day advanced teacher training intensive is intended for MBCT teachers who have completed a 5-day professional MBCT training.
 Participants will have taught five 8-week MBCT courses and be licensed in their health field.
 All participants will have an ongoing personal mindfulness practice and have attended an annual 5 to 7-day silent teacher led mindfulness meditation retreat; MBCT professional trainings are not considered a silent mindfulness retreat.

 - Advanced degree in a health-related field